Baby Court

 What is Baby Court?

-MPSI provides three self-paced on-line training modules for Baby Court
+MPSI Provides Three Self-paced on-line Trainings for Baby Court

 We are grateful to the Michigan Health Endowment Fund for their support to develop the Baby Court training and evaluate it and to the Michigan Department of Health and Human Services and the Health Resources Services Administration for funding that allows Michigan professionals working with families in child welfare to access the training for free.